 Remove Water Rings and Scratches

-Leather furniture, gloves, and baseball mitts will become soft and supple after applying a few drops of olive oil over the surface.
+Leather furniture, gloves, and baseball mitts will become soft and supple after buffing with a few drops of olive oil and a soft cloth.

 In the Garden

 Pour a little olive oil into rain barrels.
 It will float on the top and prevent mosquitoes from breeding.